logo image

 Grantown on Spey History

-1300s - Clan Grant gained land in this area for their support of Robert the Bruce.
+1300s - Clan Grant gained land in this area for their support of King Robert the Bruce.

-1694 - the Grants gained control of Ballo Castle, with the name soon changing to Castle Grant.
+1694 - the Grant's changed the name to Castle Grant.
 The Town of Old Grantown grew by the Castle.

 1700s mid - extensions by John Adam were built around Castle Grant, with Queen Victoria stating it looked like a factory.